lea-yamashiro/MaryPaley153/Project3_Notes.md

 - what can you say about the adequacy of the diets in the population of interest?
 - what proportion of households consume enough so that members will exceed or meet dietary recommendations?
 - what proportion do not meet these recommendations?
+- indexed by food, columns by type of nutrient, like in Project 2
+    - except, it needs to be adjusted for the given population...

 ### C Deliverables